 There are several parenting phrases that offer little help with a toddler’s listening skills.
 They make us think and feel like our kids are going to listen, but when you pay close attention to the results, you notice there isn’t much listening going on.

-So here are 3 phrases I decided to quit altogether (mostly) and the results were amazing enough to make me stick with it for the long haul.
+So here are 3 phrases I decided to mucho minimize and the results were amazing enough to make me stick with it for the long haul.

 The word stop immediately instigates a power struggle.
 Your child puts up his or her guard, ready to fight.

 If I tell my toddler to stop crying, this often intensifies the crying and never gets to the root of the emotion.
 He thinks I don’t understand, and this makes him even madder.

 One idea that works particularly well in our home is to validate the emotion and briefly help our child process the feelings.